psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  1. RSA keys shall have a minimum length of 2048 bits.
  1. Elliptic curve keys shall have a minimum length of 160 bits.
- 1. authorization servers shall provide a client secret that adheres to the requirements in section 16.19 of [@!OpenID] if a symmetric key is used
  1. Access tokens shall be non-guessable with a minimum of 128 bits of entropy where the probability of an attacker guessing the generated token is less than or equal to 2^(-160) as per [@!RFC6749] section 10.10.